LukeShortCloud/rootpages/markdown/openstack.md

 Source:

 1. "Quick Start."
-OpenStack Ansible Developer Documentation.
+OpenStack-Ansible Developer Documentation.
 March 30, 2017.
 Accessed March 31, 2017. http://docs.openstack.org/developer/openstack-ansible/developer-docs/quickstart-aio.html

-#### Automation - OpenStack Ansible - Quick - Uninstall
+#### Automation - OpenStack-Ansible - Quick - Uninstall

 This Bash script can be used to clean up and uninstall most of the OpenStack-Ansible installation.
 Use at your own risk.
 The recommended way to uninstall OpenStack-Ansible is to reinstall the operating system.